-Raul Meireles and the strangest Player of the Year award in Prem history
+Raul Meireles and the strangest Player of the Year award in PL history

 When Raul Meireles re-entered the public consciousness at the start of 2019, it was entirely befitting of the man that it was thanks to his bizarre appearance on the reality TV show Lip Sync Portugal.

 Meireles has always done things in his own way.
 And so, when he appeared on Portuguese TV to dance along to Antonio Variacoes’ song ‘O corpo e que paga’ looking like Johnny Depp’s understudy, it wasn’t actually that much of a surprise to discover his life now seemed to resemble an unused plotline from Grand Theft Auto V.

 Indeed, his playing career often reflected the general weirdness of his persona – not least during Liverpool’s 2010-11 campaign.

 Liverpool were a confusing club at that time, so Meireles in many ways was right at home.

 In the previous season, Rafa Benitez had taken the Reds from title challengers to seventh place having been shorn of the majestic boot of Xabi Alonso.
 Benitez was shown the door, and the club turned their attention to the in-vogue English manager at the time, who had just taken Fulham on a miraculous journey to the Europa League final: Roy Hodgson.

 With Hodgson at the helm, Liverpool embarked on a summer in which they signed such luminary names as Milan Jovanovic, Christian Poulson and Paul Konchesky.

 Javier Mascherano understandably found the advances of Barcelona difficult to reject as a result, and Meireles was signed as his replacement in a £10.7million.